sitmo/threefry/README.md

-# ThreeFry Random Engine #
+# ThreeFry4x64 Random Engine #

-The threefry random engine is a counter based random engine that uses a stripped-down Threefish cryptographic function that is optimised for speed.
+The threefry4x64 random engine is a counter based random engine that uses a stripped-down Threefish cryptographic function that is optimised for speed.
 It's main freatures are:

 * speed: the engine is as fast as mersenne twister